-- You spent the money yourself and you weren’t reimbursed for it,
+- You spent the money yourself, and you weren’t reimbursed for it.

-2. Cost of managing tax affairs
+2. Cost of Managing Tax Affairs

-You can claim a deduction for expenses you incur in managing your own tax affairs, such as the cost to lodge through a registered agent.
-You generally incur the fees in the year you pay them, so remember to keep your receipt for the following financial year!
+You may be able to claim a deduction for expenses you incur in managing your own tax affairs, such as the cost to lodge through a registered agent.
+You generally incur the fees in the year you pay them, so remember to keep your receipt for the following financial year.

-3. Personal protective equipment during COVID-19
+3. Personal Protective Equipment During COVID-19

 - your employment duties require you and other employees to be at your place of work